zimfw/minimal/README.md

 ------------------

 Left prompt:
-  * The hostname only if current session is through a SSH connection.
+  * The hostname only if current session is through an SSH connection.
   * The current activated python virtualenv.
   * An indicator displaying the following information:
     * User privilege: `#` when root, MNML_USER_CHAR otherwise.